Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Collapse/README.md

 # Overview

-The `Collapse` component extends the functionality of the Ant Design Collapse component by providing additional customization and support for stricter type safety.
-It allows for controlled or uncontrolled states and provides a flexible API for handling multiple panels.
+The `Collapse` component extends the functionality of the Ant Design Collapse component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Collapse component.

 # Props